 - Concurrent List under which would come subjects such as forests and agriculture in which the Centre and the states would have joint responsibility.

 Another major debate in the Constituent Assembly concerned language since many members believed that the English language should leave India with the British rulers and its place should be taken by Hindi.
 However, those who did not speak Hindi were of a different opinion.
 Non Hindi speakers were against this.
 A compromise was finally arrived at and Hindi was made the “official language” of India and English was to be used in the courts, the services and communications between one state and another.

 How were States to be formed?

-- Back in the 1920s the Indian National Congress had promised that once the country won independence each major linguistic group would have its own province.
-However after independence Congress did not take any steps to honor this promise.
+- Back in the 1920s, the Indian National Congress had promised that once the country won independence each major linguistic group would have its own province.
+However, after independence, Congress did not take any steps to honour this promise.

-- The Congress leaders would now go back on their promise and created great disappointment.
+- The Congress leaders would now go back on their promise and create great disappointment.
 The Kannada speakers, Malayalam speakers, the Marathi speakers, had all looked forward to having their own state.

 - A States Reorganisation Commission was set up which submitted its report in 1956, recommending the redrawing of district and provincial boundaries to form compact provinces of Assamese, Bengali, Oriya, Tamil, Malayalam, Kannada and Telugu speakers respectively and the large Hindi-speaking region of north India was broken up into several states.